Practice notes

 Appeals from Magistrates' Courts to the High Court in Uganda

-A party dissatisfied with the decision of a magistrate's court in a civil case may appeal to the High Court.
-The appeal is brought by a memorandum of appeal under Order X…
+A party dissatisfied with a magistrate's decision in a civil case may appeal to the High Court.
+Where the decision was made by a Magistrate Grade I, the appeal lies as of…

 The Tax Appeals Tribunal in Uganda